Welcome to the opening page of the Military and Institutional Mental Health Research Network (MIMHRN).

 Members will be able to share work and ideas, promote publications and conferences, as well as build links with colleagues from other disciplines.
 A member page complete with brief career and specialism synopsis and contact details will be added to these pages.

 Institutional mental health is a very topical issue right now.
 Within the Military combat stress, self-harm, abuse, suicide, bullying, and self-identification are all continually in the media.
 Within hospitals and medical settings, patients and staff are reportedly suffering mental health issues, with recent reports indicating that British Nurses and Radiographers are a high suicide risk in 2019.
-Other institutions such as Prisons bring with them their own issues, within the modern day and historically, again staff and inmates are often sufferers of mental health issues.
+Other institutions such as Prisons bring with them their own issues, within the modern-day and historically, again staff and inmates are often sufferers of mental health issues.
+Student suicide within educational environments is yet another area that needs a research focus.

 Research is continuing around the world to identify past and current aspects of attention to Institutional mental health and it is the focus of this network to bring some of this research together.